gulkhan92/Multimodal_RAG_Chatbot_-with_EmbedAnything/README.md

     end
 ```

+# Architecture Discussion:
-+## 🏛 Architecture Discussion +The system architecture is built on the principle of Modality Isolation.
+The system architecture is built on the principle of Modality Isolation.
 Instead of forcing text and images into a single, potentially noisy shared latent space, we maintain dedicated pipelines for each data type.
 This ensures that the linguistic precision of BERT and the visual-semantic understanding of CLIP are preserved at their native resolutions.
-The FastAPI Orchestrator acts as a bridge, managing parallel retrieval across multiple Qdrant collections and synthesizing the results before hand-off to the LLM. + +### Multimodal Vector Strategy & Similarity Search +The current logic effectively manages disparate vector dimensions to optimize retrieval accuracy: + +1.
-Textual Dimensions (BERT):
+The FastAPI Orchestrator acts as a bridge, managing parallel retrieval across multiple Qdrant collections and synthesizing the results before hand-off to the LLM. + +### Multimodal Vector Strategy & Similarity Search
+The current logic effectively manages disparate vector dimensions to optimize retrieval accuracy Textual Dimensions (BERT):

 Data Embedding: Text chunks from PDFs, Markdown, and Word docs are processed via all-MiniLM-L6-v2, resulting in 384-dimensional vectors.
-Collection: Stored in data_pdf and data_text. +2.
+Collection: Stored in data_pdf and data_text.
 Visual Dimensions (CLIP):
 Data Embedding: Images are processed via openai/clip-vit-base-patch32, resulting in 512-dimensional vectors.
-Collection: Stored in data_png. +3.
+Collection: Stored in data_png.
 Query Orchestration:
 When a user submits a query, the string is embedded twice in parallel:

    *   A **384-dim query vector** is generated for searching text collections.
    *   A **512-dim query vector** (using CLIP's text encoder) is generated for searching image collections.

-+4.
-Similarity & Search Logic:
+# Similarity & Search Logic:

 The system performs Cosine Similarity searches within each collection independently.
 Results are aggregated based on their similarity scores.
 High-scoring text chunks and images are then merged into a unified context block.